-Agreed Terms of Business
+Agreed Terms of Business and Operational Procedures

 - TFC will supply collecting materials to the NFP at no initial cost.